XPixelCoderX/pcrft/README.md

 Open the dashboard in your browser.

-Enter a player's Xbox Gamertag and choose an action.
+Enter a player's Xbox Gamertag.

+Select one of the following actions:

 ### Invite